DXHeroes/knowledge-base-content/practices/javascript-front-end-build-tools.md

 2. Creating folders and moving files into those folders
 3. Running my unit tests with a single command
 4. Refreshing my browser when I save a file
-5. Combining all my JavaScript files into one, and all my CSS files into one
+5. Combining all my JavaScript files into one file, and all my CSS files into one file
-6. Minifying my concatenated JavaScript and CSS files
+6. Minimizing/compacting my concatenated JavaScript and CSS files
 7. Modifying the placement of script tags on an html page

 ## Problems Javascript Front-End Build Tools Solve